stonecharioteer/blog/_posts/authorization-using-oso.rst

 learn how to hook into the `resource` fields, and actually do some real damage.
 It helps that the folks at Oso are super friendly.

-I'd like to thank Greg for his patience.
+I'd like to thank Graham for his patience.
 I've been running my mouth all around HN promising them this blog article since January 2021, but truth be told, it's been ridiculously slow and their API evolved in that time.
 The sections on the `resource` fields wouldn't have been written if I'd written this in January, so